Debitum Review 2023: Regulated P2P Loans for 10%? (Consider This)

 • Regulation: The platform obtained the Investment Brokerage Firm licence in September 2021.

-• Diversification: Meaningful diversification options away from traditional consumer loans.
+• Diversification: Meaningful diversification options aside from traditional consumer loans.

-• User-friendliness: Debitum is a simple and intuitively easy-to-understand P2P platform.
+• User-friendly: Debitum is a simple and intuitively easy-to-understand P2P platform.

 Disadvantages